Data-Driven Reachability Analysis from Noisy Data: Data-Driven Reachability for Nonlinear Systems

 Since the model is assumed to be unknown, we aim to over-approximate $L(z)$ from data.
 We rewrite \eqref{eq:linfL} as follows:

 i.e.,

-If a model of the system is available, the Lagrange remainder $L(z)$ can be over-approximated by an interval which can be converted to a zonotope \cite{conf:thesisalthoff}.
-In the following, we apply a similar idea from a data-driven viewpoint.
-Algorithm \ref{alg:LipReachability} shows the proposed approach.
+Algorithm~\ref{alg:LipReachability} shows the proposed approach.
 We conduct data-driven reachability analysis for nonlinear systems by the following two steps: \begin{enumerate} \item Obtain an approximate linearized model from the noisy data. \item Obtain a zonotope that over-approximates the modeling mismatch together with the Lagrange remainder $L(z)$ for the chosen system. \end{enumerate}